-The National Alliance on Mental Illness (NAMI) is an educational, advocacy and support group for families, consumers, and professionals concerned with serious mental illness or brain disorders.
+The National Alliance on Mental Illness (NAMI) is an educational, advocacy, and support group for families, consumers, and professionals concerned with serious mental illness or brain disorders.
 We support each other by educating ourselves through research, attending conferences, and sharing information.
 Some NAMI Beaver County members can also offer support through having lived experience.

 Living with a Mental Health Condition If you have a mental health condition, you’re not alone.
 One in 5 American adults experiences some form of mental illness in any given year.
 And every year, people overcome the challenges of mental illness to do the things they enjoy.
-Through developing and following a treatment plan, you can dramatically reduce many of your symptoms.
-People with mental health conditions can and do pursue higher education, succeed in their careers, make friends and have relationships.
+By developing and following a treatment plan, you can dramatically reduce many of your symptoms.
+People with mental health conditions can and do pursue higher education, succeed in their careers, make friends, and have relationships.
 Mental illness can slow us down, but we don’t need to let it stop us.

 Mental Health Conditions Understand your diagnosis by reading an overview, recognizing symptoms, learning various treatments, “how-to” support (giving/receiving), and connecting with others through online discussions.

 NAMI Family-to-Family is a free, 12-week course for families and friends of individuals living with brain disorders called serious mental illness.
 The course is taught by trained family members who have also lived with this experience.
 All course materials are furnished at no cost to you!
 Topics include:

 How to solve problems and communicate effectively

 Taking care of yourself and managing your stress

 Supporting your loved one with compassion